 Invasive species can be characterized as any non-native species that is introduced to a new location, has the ability to spread and causes some kind of harm.
 Across Illinois and around the globe, invasive species cause significant ecological and economic damage each year.
 In the ever globalizing society we live in, these exotic invaders are a result of either accidental or intention mixing of biota around the planet.
 Humans have a long history in this mixing process and as we have become better and better at moving around the planet, the rate of invasive species introductions has paralleled the pace.

 Not all non-native species are considered “invasive species”.
-All the tomatoes, peppers and many other vegetable crops we are planting in our gardens right now are non-native, however, not at all invasive.
+Tomatoes, peppers and many other vegetable crops are non-native, however, not at all invasive.
 In fact, many of us can attest to the difficulties of keeping them happy and health in our vegetable gardens.

 It’s not until a non-native begins to damage natural ecosystems, typically by altering habitat or simply outcompeting native species for resources, that it is considered invasive.
 Only a select few non-natives have some kind of competitive advantage over native species that enables their launch into invasiveness.